TroydonAnabolic/meal-planner-website/README.md

   a new meal plan through manual creation is not tested.
 - Working with pagination where the week spans more than 1, the meals are incorrectly alloted to a cell.
 Workaround is to span 1 week at a time.
+- Reload page after uploading picture to see on top of dashboard.

 ## Feature Guide